 - Refine the operational plan and be ready to pivot if needed

 Ensure all teams understand the parameters of success.
-Doing this shows how their work contributes to wider company goals and ensures better decision-making.
+Doing this shows how their work contributes to wider company goals and ensures better decision-making for the business operation.

 How to create an operational planning process